meikangusa/meikangusa.github.io/content/post/getting-started/index.md

 1. Welcome to my blog website (**梅康的博客**), it's a great honor to have you reading my first article.
 2. The journey to my blog are with a tough scientific research (**科研**) and try to have a decent life (**生活**).
 3. I know it's not easy to have fun.
-If you are interested in building website,leave messages (**有请留言**).
+If you are interested in building website,please leave messages (**有请留言**).

-{{< figure src="https://github.com/meikangusa/meikangusa.github.io/blob/master/themes/github.com/wowchemy/wowchemy-hugo-modules/wowchemy/v5/assets/media/icon.png" title="Hi, Enjoy life's journey with me" >}}
+{{< figure src="https://github.com/meikangusa/meikangusa.github.io/blob/master/themes/github.com/wowchemy/wowchemy-hugo-modules/wowchemy/v5/assets/media/icon.png", title="Hi, Enjoy life's journey with me" >}}

 ## License